rubyatscale/packs/README.md

 This can be used to quickly modify a `package.yml` file and add a dependency.
 It also cleans up the list of dependencies to sort the list and remove redundant entries.

+### Releasing
+Releases happen automatically through github actions once a version update is committed to `main`.

 ## Discussions, Issues, Questions, and More
 To keep things organized, here are some recommended homes: